-Smart and Intelligent vehicles: Digital is not a buzz word anymore, many companies in the EV segment have launched vehicles that are connected to the internet.
+Smart and Intelligent vehicles: Many companies in the EV segment have launched vehicles that are connected to the internet.
 The digital layer adds benefits to the buyers as well as the manufacturers.

 - The companies will know about any damage, conditions of spare parts, and driving behavior of the users.